jcju/multimodal-registration-refs/README.md

 ## Ref list for multimodal registration
-Quality is over quantity.
-Only list papers directly related and useful.
 ### Survey papers
 - Deep Learning in Medical Image Registration: A Survey, arXiv 2019 [pdf](https://arxiv.org/pdf/1903.02026.pdf)
 - A survey on deep learning in medical image analysis, 2017